Kumar Iyer: Career

-Iyer joined the civil service, being hired from Boston Consulting Group into the Prime Minister's Strategy Unit in 2008 as part of the UK government's response to the 2007 financial crisis.
+Iyer joined the civil service, being hired from Boston Consulting Group into the Prime Minister's Strategy Unit in 2008 as part of the UK government's response to the 2008 financial crisis.
 In 2010 he transferred to HM Treasury as the Deputy Director for Strategy, Planning & Budget, and then as the Head of Financial Sector Interventions.

 From 2013 until 2017, Iyer served as India as the FCO's Deputy High Commissioner for Western India, based in Mumbai, and simultaneously as UK Trade & Investment's Director General for Economics, Trade and Commercial Affairs in South Asia, a role currently known as Her Majesty's Trade Commissioner.

 After leaving his post in India, Iyer worked as a "Visiting Academic" at Hertford College, Oxford, and as a senior partner in Oliver Wyman.
 In June 2019, it was announced that Iyer would serve as the Foreign & Commonwealth Office's first chief economist, on the FCO Board.
 He was consequently the FCO's first ethnic-minority Board member.

-Iyer was a Director General in the Prime Minister's COVID-19 Taskforce and he is currently Director General Economics, Science and Technology at the FCDO.
+Iyer was a Director General in the Prime Minister's COVID-19 Taskforce, after which he was appointed as the Director General Economics, Science and Technology at the FCDO.
 This was part of structural changes in the Department to meet the immediate and long-term challenges posed by Russia’s invasion of Ukraine.
-In this role, Iyer coordinates international economic policy – ensuring the FCDO makes full use of all economic tools in its foreign policy.
+In this role, Iyer coordinated international economic policy, including oversight of the UK's sanctions regime – ensuring the FCDO makes full use of all economic tools in its foreign policy.

+Prior to his appointment as UK's Ambassador to the UN, Iyer served as a Senior Adviser to the Board and Global Partnership of Clifford Chance.

+In July 2025, Iyer was appointed the United Kingdom’s Ambassador & Permanent Representative to the United Nations, World Trade Organisation and other International Organisations based in Geneva.

+Iyer was appointed Companion of the Order of St Michael and St George (CMG) in the 2023 Birthday Honours for services to British foreign policy.